willielaredo/willielaredo.github.io/socialism-notes.md

 ## Socialist CV

-I joined DSA in 2014 when I first moved to Rhode Island from Brooklyn.
-I help start the Providence DSA chapter in 2014 and coordinated the local Jacobin reading group.
+I joined DSA in 2014 and helped start the Providence DSA Organizing Committee and coordinated the local Jacobin reading group.

 In 2015 and 2017 I attended DSA national conventions as an at-large delegate.

 In 2016, I helped start up the DSA National Tech Committee, working on committee organization and website migration from Nation Builder to Wordpress.

 Upon moving to Northampton in Western Massachusetts, I served on the executive committee of the River Valley DSA Chapter as Treasurer in 2018 and 2020.
+Served as co-chair of Electoral Committee 2019.

 I helped scan back issues of Democratic Left and New American Movement publications to create the digital archive that you can find on the [DL website](https://democraticleft.dsausa.org/issues/page/18/).